ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v19.md

 ## New and updated documentation

-* Learn how to safeguard your private multi-site VCF instances while extending your VMware applications to use public IBM Cloud services.
-For more information, see [Securely connect your private VMware workloads in the IBM Cloud](https://www.ibm.com/developerworks/library/se-securely-connect-private-vmware-workloads-ibm-cloud/index.html){:new_window}.
+* Learn how to safeguard your private multi-site VCF instances while extending your VMware applications to use public {{site.data.keyword.cloud_notm}} services.
+For more information, see [Securely connect your private VMware workloads in the {{site.data.keyword.cloud_notm}}](https://www.ibm.com/developerworks/library/se-securely-connect-private-vmware-workloads-ibm-cloud/index.html){:new_window}.
 * Additional documentation is provided for configuring firewalls that permit all protocol communication from the IBM CloudDriver and the SDDC Manager virtual machines.
-For more information, see [Components and considerations for Fortinet on IBM Cloud](../services/fsa_considerations.html).
+For more information, see [Components and considerations for Fortinet on {{site.data.keyword.cloud_notm}}](../services/fsa_considerations.html).